History of Illinois in Timeline

 In 1998, 21 million tons of coal burned for power in Illinois was mined in the Powder River Basin of Wyoming.

-January 5, 1999: Previous record low temperature
+January 5, 1999: Previous record low temperature recorded

-Prior to the 2019 record, a temperature of −36 °F (−38 °C) was recorded on January 5, 1999, near Congerville.
+Prior to the Mount Carroll record, a temperature of −36 °F (−38 °C) was recorded on January 5, 1999, near Congerville, Illinois.

-1999: Illinois Coal Production and Consumption
+1999: Illinois Coal Production

 2002: Election of Rod Blagojevich and Barack Obama

-January 2003: George Ryan commutes all death sentences
+January 2003: Ryan commuted all death sentences

 2003: U.S. Open at Olympia Fields

-2005: Illinois Oil Production
+2005: Oil Production in Illinois

-In 2005, Illinois was ranked 14th in oil production among states, with a daily output of approximately 28,000 bbl.
+In 2005, Illinois ranked 14th in oil production among states, with a daily output of approximately 28,000 bbl.

 2005: Chicago White Sox Win World Series